|SUMMARY OF:||A Sunset Review of the Department of Health and Social Services,

 Why DLA Performed This Audit

-The purpose of this audit was to determine if there is a demonstrated public need for the commission’s continued existence and whether its termination date should be extended.
-Currently the commission will terminate on June 30, 2016, and will have one year from that date to conclude its administrative operations.
+The purpose of this audit was to determine if there is a need for the commission’s continued existence and whether its termination date should be extended.
+The commission is set to sunset on June 30, 2017, and will have one year from that date to conclude its administrative operations.

 Findings and Recommendations